Protection of Children Policy

 The Responsible Party must ensure that all adults and all non-student volunteers that will be interacting with Children have been subject to a criminal background check and a check of the national sex offender registry.
 Additionally, the Responsible Party must ensure that any adults and non-student volunteers who will be present during an overnight stay must have undergone a criminal background check and a check of the national sex offender registry within the last three years.
 The Office of Human Resources, in consultation with the Office of General Counsel, will review any adverse findings revealed during a criminal background check or national sex offender registry check and make appropriate recommendations.

-Background check information is available in the Human Resources Knowledge Base.
-Contact Human Resources with any questions regarding background checks at email@example.com.
+Contact Human Resources regarding background checks at email@example.com.

 C. Liability Waivers